Local History & Genealogy Research Guides

-If a birth record cannot be located, you could use other sources, such as federal census records to verify a birth.
+If a birth record cannot be located, you could use other sources, such as federal census records to narrow down a birth date.
 For example, the 1900 federal census includes the month and the year a person was born.
 All available federal census records for the entire country, are available online via AncestryLibrary.com.
 You can access this database at any Muncie Public Library computer lab.

 Copies of original birth records for Delaware County may be obtained from the Health Department's Vital Records Division.